-I've worked with Community Speedwatch and the Parish Council in Liddington to deal with speeding motorists and last summer I arranged a meeting with an SBC Highways manager & Parish Councillors (ironically on a July morning when the M4 was closed due to an accident)!
+I've worked with Community Speedwatch and the Parish Council in Liddington to deal with speeding motorists and in summer 2019 I arranged a meeting with an SBC Highways manager & Parish Councillors (ironically on a July morning when the M4 was closed due to an accident)!

 We discussed crossing safety, speeds and signage and the potential location for Parish Council funded flashing speed signs.